cintric/ubermedia-sdk-android-demo/README.md

 ## Mediation Adapters: **You are in the AdMarvel Branch**

+_AdMarvel SDK Requires Instant Run to be Disabled_

 If you are using a different mediation layer, please switch branches:

 [**MoPub Branch**](https://github.com/cintric/ubermedia-sdk-android-demo)